Edit a Delphinium Layout

 Nesting Cells

-You can create complex layouts by "nesting" cells.
+By default, tabs come with preconfigured cell organizations, see below.
+But you can create complex layouts by "nesting" cells.
 This means putting cells inside of other cells.
 See "Cell Settings" above for how to "Add a Cell" inside a cell.
 When you add a cell inside another cell, the cell type is automatically alternated.
 For example, if you add a cell inside of a row, the new cell will automatically be configured as a column, and vise versa.
 You can use the cell settings to change the cell type to a row or column.

-Component Tiles
+Components Tiles

 In the Delphinium Layout Editor, components are represented by "Component Tiles".
 Components are grouped into the following categories:

-• Content components display information about Canvas modules and assignments, they also display information about student progress
+Content components display information about Canvas modules and assignments, they also display information about student progress

-• Progress components display information about student progress in assignments
+Progress components display information about student progress in assignments

-• Dashboard components display information related to the course like time to course end and % of assignments completed
+Dashboard components display information related to the course like time to course end and % of assignments completed

-• Game element components add game-like experiences to courses
+Game element components add game-like experiences to courses

-• Description components add text-based information to a layout
+Description components add text-based information to a layout

 Adding Components to a Layout